For the 2024-25 school year, there are 2 community colleges serving 15,217 students in Long Island City, New York.

 What is community college diversity score in Long Island City, NY?

-Queens County, NY community colleges have a diversity score of 0.72, which is lower than the national average of 0.75 (view national diversity statistics).
+Community colleges in Queens County, NY have a diversity score of 0.72, which is lower than the national average of 0.75 (compared to national diversity statistics).

 How diverse are community college in Long Island City, NY?

-Community colleges in Long Island City, NY are approximately 98% minority students (majority Black).
+Community colleges in Long Island City, NY have approximately 98% minority enrollment, with the majority being Black.

 Recent Articles